How To Wash Laundry posted on July 8, 2020 by Kathleen Bowen

 Dump sorted, dirty laundry into something like a kiddie pool.
 This will serve as a place to keep the clothes needing washed so you can sort and determine what order you want to wash in as you go.

 ...then add a medium size load amount of laundry detergent to cool water in a five gallon bucket.
-I use a pitcher of hot water and fill the rest half full with a hose.
+I use a pitcher of hot water and fill the rest half full with hose water.

 Plunge for 10 minutes.
 This is where several helpers comes in handy.